Tips to increase daily movement

 For outdoor activities:

-- have a box of equipment near the front door such as cricket bats, soccer balls
+• have a box of equipment near the front door such as cricket bats or soccer balls

-If one child is already enrolled in organised sport and you’re unsure how to pass the time with your other child, plan family activities that involve movement.
+If one child is already enrolled in organised sport, use the time to be active with your other children.

 See Organised sport for more information.